What is Counseling and Psychological Services (CAPS)?

 What if I don’t like my therapist?

-What are the Counseling Center offices like?
+What are the CAPS offices like?

 What is your availability to students?

-Does the Counseling Center offer psychiatric services?
+Does CAPS offer psychiatric services?

-Does the Counseling Center psychiatrist prescribe medication for the treatment of ADHD?
+Do CAPS psychiatrist prescribe medication for the treatment of ADHD?

-Is the Counseling Center staff available to speak with parents?
+Are CAPS staff available to speak with parents?

-The Counseling Center welcomes parents’ calls.
-Our staff understands that parents may have concerns about their students, and wish to communicate information about them or to consult with us about these concerns.
+CAPS welcomes parents’ calls.
+Our staff understands that parents may have concerns, and wish to communicate information or consult with us about their concerns.
 In the event that a parent wishes to speak to their student’s therapist, a signed release of information must be obtained from the student.
-It is helpful if a parent can make this request of the student.
-The Counseling Center has a strong commitment to maintain the confidentiality of the information shared by students and, in fact, Ohio law requires it.
-The only exceptions require psychologists to report current child, elder or disabled person’s abuse and to make appropriate notifications when there is an imminent risk to a person’s life or safety.
+If a release is not signed, no information or even confirmation of the student’s participation in the center’s services can be confirmed.
+The center has a strong commitment to maintaining confidentiality, in fact, Ohio law requires it.
+The only exceptions are that psychologists are required to report current child, elder, or disabled person’s abuse and to make appropriate notifications when there is an imminent risk to a person’s life or safety.

-Do your offer consultation services?
+Does CAPS offer consultation services?